 - Connect is basically just asking other people for the information.
 Sometimes directly, sometimes asking around on the DL, and sometimes tracking them down though a friend of a friend of a friend and getting them to spill secrets over a beer.
 Remember, you can do this in a flashback if it doesn't fit in the present.

 - Understand is the odd one out.
-You generally can't use it to gather information to start with if you have nothing, you mostly use it when some aspect of the team gathering information fails, and you have gaps in your knowledge.
+You generally can't use it forwards to gather information to start with if you have nothing, you use it when some aspect of the team gathering information fails, and you have gaps in your knowledge.
 It allows you to make deductions about what is going on anyway.
 You base these deductions off human nature and a very wide understanding of the world.
 It's basically the 'genius' archtypical behavior, where you just have 'figured things out' despite not really enough information.

 For an example of how all these work, let's see how Sherlock Holmes would gather information:

 Sherlock investigating Sir Reginald Westbridge, so he uses Connect to ask the Baker Street Irregulars when he's been recently.
-The Irregulars say he's been see frequenting a lot of different bars recently, a widely variety of bars than normally expected, although he doesn't seem to be a drunkard.
+The Irregulars say he's been see frequenting a lot of different bars recently, a wider variety of bars than normally expected, although he doesn't seem to be a drunkard.
 Sherlock then uses Locate to look at at Reginald, and notices he has a very cheap cufflinks despite otherwise having expensive clothing and being well off, and that he has a specific color of dirt on their shoe.
 And finally, Sherlock uses Understand to put that information together, realizes that the dirt is from Stepney, a very poor district, which is hardly somewhere that a person like Reginald should be, and realize that Reginald might have pawned his cufflinks, which, when combined with the excessive visits to multiple bars, might indicate a gambling problem he's hiding.

 And...that is a lot of leaps of logic.
-It's not something that a person in real life could do, and in reality there's dozens of reasons that the observed things could be true.
+This deduction is not something that a person in real life could do, and in reality there's dozens of reasons that the observed things could be true.
 Sometimes dirt is just dirt, and his good cufflinks got misplaced and he grabbed a pair without noticing, and he's going to bars because he's had a split with his girlfriend, who turned out to be friends with all his other friends who chose her over him, and he's been barhopping to try to meet new people, while carefully avoiding falling into alcoholism.

-Likewise, that's what happens when you use Understanding.
+That's what happens when you use Understanding.
 Even if you don't get the full picture, you'll get something that the GM wants you to conclude...maybe not true, but it will lead you to true things if you follow the conclusions.